Appsweet-co/ts-utils/README.md

 ### Immutable Data

 Mutated data is hard to work with.
-We use [immutable data](https://en.wikipedia.org/wiki/Immutable_object) when possible.
+Use [immutable data](https://en.wikipedia.org/wiki/Immutable_object) instead.

 ### Pure Functions

-[Pure functions](https://en.wikipedia.org/wiki/Pure_function) are easy to test and work well with immutable data.
-They're also easy for [JavaScript engines to optimize](https://v8.dev/blog/turbofan-jit)!
+[Pure Functions](https://en.wikipedia.org/wiki/Pure_function) are easy to test and work well with immutable data.
+They're also [referentially transparent](https://www.yld.io/blog/the-not-so-scary-guide-to-functional-programming/) and easy for JavaScript engines to [optimize](https://v8.dev/blog/turbofan-jit).

 ### Single Input

 We write functions that take exactly [one argument](https://en.wikipedia.org/wiki/Unary_function).
 We [curry](https://en.wikipedia.org/wiki/Currying) all functions as needed.

+### Graceful Fallbacks

+Return fallbacks instead of undefined or throwing errors.

-### Data Last
+### Fallback First, Data Last

-Data is always the [last argument](https://dev.to/richytong/practical-functional-programming-in-javascript-data-last-1gjo).
-This makes them easy to [pipe](https://en.wikipedia.org/wiki/Function_composition).
+Passing data as the [last argument](https://dev.to/richytong/practical-functional-programming-in-javascript-data-last-1gjo) of a function is great for piping and currying, but TypeScript's typing system works best when we pass in data as the [first argument](https://basarat.gitbook.io/typescript/type-system/type-inference).

+We pass [fallback values](#graceful-fallbacks) as the first argument and actual data as the last.
+This helps TypeScript understand the code while still allowing for piping and currying.

 ## Code Examples